 While the park would like to be able to provide housing for any volunteer who needs it, our housing is very limited.
 For volunteers with their own travel trailers or RVs, we can sometimes provide a trailer pad with utility connections.
 We also have a few rooms available on a first-come/first-served basis in our Dun Glen dorm.
 In order to qualify for park housing or a trailer pad, volunteers are required to work four days a week for at least 2 months.
 Local rentals can be difficult to find during the summer season and will, most likely, be very expensive.

 Requirements vary, depending on what role you would like to play in the park.
 Let us know your volunteer work interests, and the appropriate supervisor can tell you what qualifications we seek for that position.
 All applications will receive consideration without regard to race, creed, national origin, sex, age, color, political affiliation, or physical handicap.

 How do I apply?

-Please download the attached pdf file of our Volunteer Application Form and mail it to the park volunteer coordinator.
-On-line applications can be accessed from Volunteer Position Descriptions.
+Please contact the Volunteer Coordinator for a Volunteer Application Form.
 Applications are reviewed and distributed to supervisors twice each year-usually March and September.
 Supervisors, not the volunteer coordinator, will contact qualified applicants directly, considering their needs and upcoming projects.